Minimum Standards For Grantmaking

 Your accounts should:

-- be no more than 18 months old and be signed and dated by the Chair or Treasurer of your Governing Body
+- be no more than 18 months old and be signed and dated by the Chair or Treasurer of your Governing Body.
+The accounts document should be ‘wet’ signed and not feature a digital signature unless you are using specialist software such as the Adobe e-signature.

 - include an income statement showing all income and expenditure